Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

  * ${4}.wrongSpecies.bam

 All script files must be stored in scripts/RecoveryScripts.

+Any packages required by your recovery script can be added to the envs/DS_env_recovery.yaml file.
+By default, this contains the conda packages (from bioconda or conda-forge):

+ * Python 3.6
+ * samtools
+ * pysam
+ * snakemake
+ * pandas
+ * regex
+ * biopython
+ * pandoc

 Note that if you decide to write your own recovery scripts, you are responsible for ensuring that your recovery scripts actually work as